Articles of Association

 - to grant the Board of Directors, for a period of five years from the date of the resolution, the power, pursuant to Article 2443 of the Italian Civil Code, to increase share capital for cash, on one or more occasions, by a maximum amount of € 150,000.00 (one hundred fifty thousand) at par, by issuing up to 7,500,000 (seven million five hundred thousand) shares of a nominal value of € 0.02 (zero point zero two) each, with ordinary dividend rights, to be offered for subscription to employees of the company and its subsidiaries, to be identified with regard to the strategic importance of the position held within the Group; this capital increase shall exclude rights as allowed by the last paragraph of Article 2441 of the Italian Civil Code and Article 114-bis and paragraph 2, Article 134 of Decree 58/98 and any amendments or additions thereto; resolutions passed in relation to the capital increase shall state that, if the capital increase approved in execution of the authority to increase share capital is not subscribed within the time limits established on each occasion (in any case not after 31 December 2020), the share capital will be increased by the amount of the subscriptions received by those deadlines.
 Pursuant to the power granted to the Board of Directors by the Extraordinary Shareholders’ Meeting held on 27 April 2006, during the meeting held on 28 October 2010 the Board of Directors resolved to increase share capital for cash, on one or more occasions, by a maximum amount of € 150,000.00 (one hundred fifty thousand) at par, by issuing up to 7,500,000 (seven million five hundred thousand) shares of a nominal value of € 0.02 (zero point zero two) each, with ordinary dividend rights, to be offered for subscription to employees of the company and its subsidiaries, to be identified with regard to the strategic importance of the position held within the Group; this capital increase shall exclude rights as allowed by the last paragraph of Article 2441 of the Italian Civil Code and Article 114-bis and paragraph 2, Article 134 of Decree 58/98 and any amendments or additions thereto.
 Any shares issued pursuant to this resolution must be placed no later than 30 April 2019 in accordance with the terms and conditions as per the “Stock Option Plan 2010-2011” approved by the Company’s Shareholders’ Meeting in ordinary session.

-As of October 19th, 2017 the amount of € 141,056 (one hundred and forty-one thousand and fifty-six) with the correspondent issuance of number 7,052,800 (seven million, fifty-two thousand and eight hundred) ordinary shares with a nominal value of € 0.02 (zero point zero two) has been subscribed and paid-in with reference to this capital increase.
+As of 8th May, 2019 the amount of € 142,421.68 (one hundred and forty-two thousand, four hundred and twenty-one and sixty-eight cents) with the correspondent issuance of number 7,121,084 (seven million and one hundred, twenty-one thousand and eighty-four) ordinary shares with a nominal value of € 0.02 (zero point zero two) has been subscribed and paid-in with reference to this capital increase.

 On April 16th, 2014 the Shareholders, meeting in Extraordinary Session, resolved to grant to the Board of Directors the power, pursuant to Art.
 2443 of the Italian Civil Code, to increase the share capital without consideration, for a period of five years from the date of the resolution, on one or more occasions, for up to a maximum nominal amount of Euro 100,000.00, through the issue of a maximum of 5,000,000 ordinary shares with a nominal value of Euro 0.02 each, with voting rights, to be assigned to employees of Amplifon S.p.A. and/or its subsidiaries, pursuant to Art.
 2349 of the Italian Civil Code, as part of the Company's current and future stock-based incentive plans.
 These capital increases must be made using the earnings or available reserves shown in the last financial statements approved each time.